Fender Jimmy Page Telecasters: History Makers

 Alright, so this is kind of a big deal…

-Last year, Fender announced that they were to release two renditions of Jimmy Page’s legendary Telecaster: Mirror and Dragon.
+Last year, it was announced that there would be two renditions of the iconic Fender Jimmy Page Telecaster unleashed unto the world: Mirror and Dragon.
 Now, these highly limited-edition models are finally getting their first outing.
 Oh my!

 Brief history of Jimmy Page’s Telecaster